virresh/Encrypted-Read-Write-Device/README.md

 The first block is encrypted via a PRE SHARED KEY.
 The subsequent blocks are encrypted via the block just before it.

-Any block with less than 128 bytes is padded with spaces and the decrypted output has those spaces.
+Any block with less than 128 bits is padded with spaces and the decrypted output has those spaces.

 ### Usage